 1) Run Discord, then click the Settings icon.

-2) Click Appearance, if Hardware Acceleration is on, turn it off, and vice versa.
+2) Click Advanced, if Hardware Acceleration is on, turn it off, or vice versa.

 1) Download and install Driver Easy.